-Odyssey is a Western Australian gold explorer with a land position of over 159km2 in the prolific Murchison Goldfields.
-The Murchison Goldfields are host to a +35 million ounces ("Moz") gold endowment.
+Odyssey is a Western Australian gold explorer with a land position of over 170km2 in the prolific Murchison Goldfields.
+The Murchison Goldfields are host to a +35 million ounces ("Moz") gold endowment (historic production plus current resources) with 7.5Mtpa of processing capacity within 120km.
 Odyssey holds an 80% interest in the Tuckanarra and Stakewell gold projects (together, the "Tuckanarra Project" or "Project").
 The Project is located between Meekatharra and Mount Magnet, proximal to multiple gold processing plants, along the Great Northern Highway.